danog/MadelineProtoDocs/docs/docs/DOCKER.md

 ### Web docker

-Running in CLI mode (`command: php /app/bot.php`) is heavily recommended, but if web access is required, the official MadelineProto image can also function as a `php-fpm` server if no `command` is passed, exposing a fastcgi socket on port 9000.
+Running in CLI mode (`command: php /app/bot.php`) is heavily recommended, but if web access is required, the official MadelineProto image can also function as a `php-fpm` server if `command: /usr/local/sbin/php-fpm` is passed, exposing a fastcgi socket on port 9000.

 <a href="https://docs.madelineproto.xyz/docs/INSTALLATION.html">Next section</a>